 I’m a PhD student and freelance social researcher from Galloway, Scotland.
 For more details, see my research.

 Some kind of green libertarian socialist, I’ve most recently been involved in actions around Palestine, feminism and the Trident nuclear weapons base.
-I’m currently organiser for Radical Independence Dumfries and Galloway.
+I’m currently organising for Radical Independence Dumfries and Galloway.
 I occasionally write for the queer feminist blog A Thousand Flowers.

 The title rap&stow comes from the Gallowa “rap and stow”, meaning “root and branch” (See John Mactaggart’s (1824) The Scottish Gallovidian Encyclopedia, or, the … Curiosities of the South of Scotland … alphabetically arranged).
 As well as appealing to my own roots as a Gallowa ruralach, in English the phrase is usually used to describe some kind of thorough or wholehearted process, often in terms of political reform – an implicit objective of the kind of public sociology I’m involved in – and the connection between roots and branches could be a metaphor for the relationships that political and social ecology seeks to change.
-Perhaps.
+Er, maybe.